Sibiu Travel Guide: Top Things to Do & Places to Visit

 On a day trip to this famous sight our local guide will also take you to Carta Abbey and Clay Castle - lesser known but beautiful places to see!

-Balea Lake and Transfagarasan Highway look better from an altitude of 2,500m :)
+Balea Lake and Transfagarasan Highway from 2,500m high :)

 And Fagaras Mountains, also known as Transylvania Alps, are the highest ones!
-The highest in the country is here: Moldoveanu Peak (2,554m) and also the second highest, Negoiu (2,535m).
-Medium to very good hiking experience and phyisical condition is required for both, as well as a 2 or 3 days hiking trip.
+The highest peak in the country is here: Moldoveanu Peak (2,554m) and also the second highest, Negoiu (2,535m).
+Medium to very good hiking experience and physical condition are required for both, as well as a 2 or 3-day hiking trip.

-Romania is mostly known as Land of Dracula thanks to Bran Castle aka Dracula Castle, the home for Bran Stoker's fictional Dracula and inspiration for the 1992 movie.
+Romania is mostly known as Land of Dracula thanks to Bran Castle aka Dracula’s Castle, the home for Bran Stoker's fictional Dracula and inspiration for the 1992 movie.

 So a day trip to visit Brasov and the castle, Romania's #1 tourist attraction, is one of the most popular things to do in Sibiu.

-- don't expect that from our local guide!
-We care about authentic, sustainable and value-for-money tourism - but not everyone does!
+But beware of vampire myths and Dracula marketing - don't expect that from our local guide!
+We care about authentic, sustainable, and value-for-money tourism - but not everyone does!

 Is Corvin Castle better than Bran Castle?
 Go find out!